Overhead Crane Inspection Audrain County, MO

 - Excessive chain stretch or wear on chain drive sprockets

-Any new, reinstalled, modified, altered, repaired, or updated crane needs to be inspected to ensure compliance before the first use.
-For example, ANSI B30.11 requires a Rated Load Test and more before you are able to use the overhead crane.
+Any new, reinstalled, modified, altered, repaired, or updated crane needs to be inspected to ensure compliance prior to the initial operation.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even use the crane system.

-These inspections should be performed by certified OEM representatives to make sure all parts of the system have been tested and properly installed.
-These trained technicians must provide a full report of the findings.
-At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
-Contact us today to come take a look at your new crane before getting started!
+These inspections should be performed by certified representatives in accordance with OEM recommendations to make sure all working components have been installed properly and functionally tested.
+These trained technicians need to provide a full report on the findings.
+At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
+Reach out to us right away or call us at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Audrain County, MO area or elsewhere throughout the Midwest.